Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Artificial Data

 We craft three artificial datasets for a binary classification task.
 For each, we generate a set of 8,000 instances for training, 1,000 for validation and 1,000 for testing.
 Each instance of fixed length 20 (an average sentence length) is populated with different lexical elements.
 Within our framework, a set of lexical elements has been chosen that can easily be replaced.
 The idea is that position bias arises irrespective of the lexical information.
 Below, we describe these three artificial datasets:

 \paragraph{\texttt{noun-det-period}} The chosen lexical classes follow \citet{kamp-etal-2024-role}, whose initial insights show preferences for specific parts-of-speech.
-We include a frequent noun ('table') and determiner ('the'), and a period ('.').
-Each token can occur 0+ times.
+We include a frequent noun (`table') and determiner (`the'), and a period (`.').
+Each token can occur zero or more times.
 Token positions in the sentences are allocated randomly.
 Class labels are random and equally distributed.

-\paragraph{\texttt{period-comma}} Each instance is a random sequence of '.' and ',' tokens, each of which can occur 0+ times.
+\paragraph{\texttt{period-comma}} Each instance is a random sequence of `.' and `,' tokens, each of which can occur 0+ times.
 The absence of both content and function words may highlight the lexical bias in certain attribution methods that favour punctuation.
 Class labels are random and equally distributed.

-\paragraph{\texttt{unique-punctuation}} Each instance is a unique, random ordering of the set of unique punctuation marks \{".", ",", ";", ":", "!", "?", "-", "\_", "(", ")", "[", "]", "{", "}", "/", "*", "\#", "'", '"', "`"\}.
+\paragraph{\texttt{unique-punctuation}} Each instance is a unique, random ordering of the set of unique punctuation marks \{`.', `,', `;', `:', `!', `?', `-', `\_', `(', `)', `[', `]', `\{', `\}', `/', `*', `\#', {``}'{''}, `"', {``}`{''}\}.
 The uniqueness of these lexical elements should facilitate faithfulness assessment (introduced in §\ref{sec:bias_metrics}) by enabling us to measure the weight of a specific token in the input.
 Class labels are random and equally distributed.